tart-telescope/tart_website/blog/2022-12-06-tart-2022-progress/index.md

 Huge work by Ben Hugo on making the TART measurement set tools [tart2ms](https://github.com/tart-telescope/tart2ms).
 These have allowed some fantastic features:

 * Rephasing of observations into a single measurement set.
-* Incorporation of Catalogue in JSON and
+* Incorporation of Catalogue in JSON into the measurement set.
+* This allows potentially much more sensitive imaging!

 ## CASA calibration